syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Getting-Started.md

 ![SfDateTimeEdit control](getting-started-images/minmax.png)

-## Configure editing mode
+## Editing mode

-The date-time value in the DateTimeEdit can be edited by two ways as follows:
+The date-time value in the DateTimeEdit can be edited by two ways as follows.

 * Default Editing
 * Mask Editing

 Editing modes can be changed by [DateTimeEditingMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfInput.WinForms~Syncfusion.WinForms.Input.SfDateTimeEdit~DateTimeEditingMode.html) of the SfDateTimEdit.
-The following code example illustrates how to change the date time editing mode:
+The following code example illustrates how to change the date time editing mode.

 {% tabs %}